JanuarySnow/Nomad/README.md

 More purified water recipes, craft empty bottles, get bottles back from drinking.
 More adhesive recipes.

+## CONTROLLER SUPPORT

+I dont use a controller for Fallout 4, but it is on my TODO list to try and fully support it at some point.

+Ive been told there are minor issues in the UI with a controller, but it is not a major priority for me to support as of right now.

 ## CHANGES AND NOTABLE MODS

 Agony